hwdsl2/setup-ipsec-vpn/README.md

 VPN_PASSWORD='your_vpn_password' sh vpnsetup.sh
 ```

-For install on DigitalOcean, you may refer to this <a href="https://usefulpcguide.com/17318/create-your-own-vpn/" target="_blank">step-by-step guide</a> by Tony Tran.
+DigitalOcean users may refer to this <a href="https://usefulpcguide.com/17318/create-your-own-vpn/" target="_blank">step-by-step guide</a> by Tony Tran.

 **Note:** If unable to download via `wget`, you may also open <a href="vpnsetup.sh" target="_blank">vpnsetup.sh</a> (or <a href="vpnsetup_centos.sh" target="_blank">vpnsetup_centos.sh</a>) and click the **`Raw`** button.
 Press `Ctrl-A` to select all, `Ctrl-C` to copy, then paste into your favorite editor.